ARKit dating app interface with augmented reality user engagement features and immersive interactions

 The single most-tested message on dating apps is “hey,” and it’s almost universally ignored.
 The fix isn’t better copy — it’s a different medium.
 AR icebreakers are small, playful, surprising 3D objects delivered into the recipient’s space.
 Done right, they’re remembered; done wrong, they’re ignored.

 The engineering is short: a ModelEntity downloaded from your CDN in USDZ format, anchored to a horizontal plane via ARPlaneAnchor, with a brief Core Haptics pattern on reveal.
-For premium assets (a rotating bouquet, a floating bottle of wine), we use Reality Composer Pro to author the animation once and ship the USDZ to both iOS and visionOS targets.
+For premium assets — a rotating bouquet, a floating bottle of wine — we author the animation once in Reality Composer Pro and ship the USDZ to both iOS and visionOS targets.

-USDZ icebreaker catalogue (8–12 assets), horizontal-plane anchoring, Core Haptics on tap, anti-spam rate-limiter (3 free per day), paid premium asset pack.
-MVP: 3–4 weeks with a senior iOS engineer and one 3D artist.
+Reach for AR icebreakers when: you need a fast, low-risk first feature — ship list is a USDZ catalogue of 8–12 assets, horizontal-plane anchoring, Core Haptics on tap, a 3-per-day rate limiter, and a paid asset pack.
+MVP is 3–4 weeks with one senior iOS engineer and one 3D artist.

 Virtual date rooms: the SharePlay killer app for dating